palinko91/walletlookup/README.md

-## Simple CLI tool to search for exact Pi Wallet Address
+## Simple CLI tool to search for exact Pi Wallet Address or transaction hash

-In order to use this tool you have to put the `walletlookup` exacutable in the same file with `accounts.csv`.
+In order to use this tool you have to put the `walletlookup` exacutable in the same file with `accounts.csv` and `hashlist.txt`.

 Since the `accounts.csv` file dynamically expanding and it's huge already not provided to the repo.

 You can get it here: [download accounts.csv](https://drive.google.com/file/d/17Acqgf9sPx9x8vmaSyExNphNr2P9LC0Y/view?usp=sharing)

+To get the hashlist: [download hashlist.txt](https://drive.google.com/file/d/12JVO8SHQDFrouQBsIn8NqUW3PtT5xQuQ/view?usp=sharing)

 Example of the content of `accounts.csv`:

     Block number,Amounts of wallet total,Wallet address,Timestamp